alexanimal/tradovate-mcp-server/README.md

 This MCP server integrates with the Tradovate API to provide trading functionality.
 The server will:

 1. Authenticate with the Tradovate API on startup
-2. Make real API calls for all operations
+2. Automatically refresh tokens when they expire
+3. Handle API errors and rate limiting
-3. Fall back to mock data if API calls fail
+4. Fall back to mock data if API calls fail

+### Authentication System

+The server implements a robust authentication system that:

+- Stores and manages access tokens and refresh tokens
+- Tracks token expiration times
+- Automatically refreshes tokens before they expire
+- Falls back to full authentication when refresh fails
+- Handles authentication errors gracefully

 ### Key Tradovate API Endpoints Used

 - `/auth/accessTokenRequest` - Authenticate and get access token
+- `/auth/renewAccessToken` - Refresh an expired access token
 - `/contract/find` - Find contract details by symbol
 - `/contract/list` - List all contracts
 - `/position/list` - List all positions